awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ### Console<a name="data-api.enabling.console"></a>

 You can enable the Data API by using the RDS console when you create or modify an Aurora Serverless DB cluster\.
-When you create an Aurora Serverless DB cluster, you do so by enabling the Data API in the RDS console's **Connectivity** section\.
-When you modify an Aurora Serverless DB cluster, you do so by enabling the Data API in the RDS console's **Network & Security** section\.
+When you create or modify an Aurora Serverless DB cluster, you do so by enabling the Data API in the RDS console's **Connectivity** section\.

 The following screenshot shows the enabled **Data API** when modifying an Aurora Serverless DB cluster\.